OnceDoc/OnceAcademy/Lesson1/README.en_US.md

 # OnceAcademy
 ### Lesson 1 - Build a simple web server
 #### First step.
-Find the onceio folder under the oncedoc directory and copy it to the project folder.
+Install onceio through npm
-Path of onceio in oncedoc is shown below:
+Write the following setence in the command window:

-![path of onceio in oncedoc][1]
+`npm install onceio`

 #### Second step.
 Create a file named websvr.js in the project folder
 websvr.js code is as follows：